Solar fundamentals

 How is capacity factor used in solar modeling?

 Solar systems do not produce at nameplate power all day and night.
 Capacity factor helps estimate long-term energy output and compare production assumptions across projects or locations.
+It's calculated with the following:

 How it relates to Tigo

 Tigo’s Microinverter Tax examples use production assumptions to estimate the value of clipping and conversion losses over a system lifetime.
+Capacity factor is also an input into the Tigo Optimization Benefits calculator.

 Related glossary terms